 We have a team of fully qualified careers advisers provide a confidential, impartial and professional service.

 We offer short, 15 minute appointments via our clinics, to allow you to have a short discussion with an adviser.
 This is enough time to ask a few questions or check one CV, cover letter, LinkedIn profile or application so please do be realistic about what we can achieve in this time.
 Before your appointment do make use of our online information where you may find the answer to many common questions.
-Our website can be accessed at www.gcu.ac.uk/careers
+Our website can be accessed by clicking here.

-Careers appointments provide an opportunity for students and graduates to hold an in depth discussion with a careers adviser These can last up to 45 minutes and can be booked online at www.gcu.ac.uk/careers
+Careers appointments provide an opportunity for students and graduates to hold an in depth discussion with a careers adviser These can last up to 45 minutes and can be booked online from our website.

 These give you the chance to practice your interview skills and receive feedback to help you to prepare for any interviews.
 You will be asked to provide a copy of your application form or CV and job description at least 3 working days in advance.
-Booking can be made online at www.gcu.ac.uk/careers you will then receive an e mail with instructions on how to provide the details of the job and your application.
+Booking can be made on our website, you will then receive an e mail with instructions on how to provide the details of the job and your application.

 Note: You will normally be able to book an appointment within 10 working days, however at peak times during semester we cannot guarantee this.
 Appointments do get added where we are able and a cancelled appointment will become available immediately online.
 Please do keep looking for available times.

 The Careers Service aims to provide up to date resources enabling you to make informed decisions matching your skills, abilities and preferences with the opportunities available.
-A range of reference and take away information is available in the careers centre.
-Find us at the Campus Life Lounge, level 1, George Moore building.
+A range of take away information is available in the Careers Centre - find us at the Campus Life Lounge, level 1, George Moore Building.